decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                  operation.
 - signature (REQUIRED), vector representing a BBS signature, consisting of a point of G1 and a scalar, in that order.
+- generators (REQUIRED), vector of points in G1.
 - random_scalars (REQUIRED), vector of scalar values.
 - header (OPTIONAL), octet string.
 If not supplied it defaults to the empty octet string ("").